firestar16/ACTS-121/chapter1.md

 # Define the density function f

-# Use f to define an expected value function e
+# Use f to define an expected value function ex

+# Vectorize ex

-# Solve the equation e(p) = 2 for the value of p
+# Estimate a solution to the equation e(p) = 2 and save ave as p_answer

-# Print p to the console
+# Print p_answer to the console

 ```